rduplain/memo/startups-for-people-with-problems.md

 anyway.

-## #3: Vest.
+## #5: Vest.

 When you give people equity in the form of common stock, have it vest over time instead of having them hold the equity immediately.
-This is true for cofounders, no matter how well you trust them (though exceptions are appropriate when you already share finances in a life partnership).
+This is true for cofounders, no matter how well you trust them.

-## #4: Make a projection on market fit.

-I always start here.

-* Imagine your product or service.
-* Imagine your market.
-* Guess the size of the market.
-How many customers in total might exist?
-* Make up a price.
-* If you get 10% of the market at the price, do you have a business?

-Even if these are wild guesses, and even if 10% is unrealistic, if you can look at these numbers on the back of your cocktail napkin envelope and get excited, then you are on to something.
-People spend weeks, months, and even years before doing this on a business model which would fail this simple test.

-## #5: A perspective on medical startups.
+## #6: A perspective on medical startups.

 For medical startups, namely those with a consumer audience, I have found that it is very important to focus on a clinically valid approach before being